 On the day of the egg retrieval, your male partner will need to produce a sperm specimen for the IVF laboratory to use to fertilize the eggs.
 Or, semen must be obtained from the donor.
 The man providing the semen should abstain from ejaculation for three to five days before the egg retrieval.
 In the cases of male factor infertility, standard insemination techniques may not be successful.
 If the man’s sperm counts are very low or fertilization has failed to occur with a prior IVF attempt, special egg insemination techniques may be used to help the sperm fertilize the eggs.
 The ICSI technique is used to fertilize mature eggs in the event of sperm or egg abnormalities.
 Under the microscope, the embryologist picks up a single sperm and injects it directly into the egg.

-Starting the day after your egg retrieval you will need to start taking a progesterone supplement-this helps to prepare the uterine lining for attachment of the embryos.
+Starting the day after your egg retrieval you will start taking a progesterone supplement-this helps to prepare the uterine lining for attachment of the embryos.
 Progesterone can be taken either as a daily injection or as a vaginal gel and should be continued until the day of your pregnancy test.

 Following the embryo transfer procedure, your doctor may recommend that you rest in bed for the remainder of the day.
 Following this, you should avoid strenuous exercise as well as not engage in sexual intercourse until the day of your pregnancy test.